bbcmicrobit/micropython/docs/audio.rst

 AudioRecording & AudioTrack **V2**
 ==================================

-There are two classes that can contain (or point to) audio data and an associated sampling rate:
+To record and play back audio, we need a way to store the audio data and the sampling rate that has been used to record it and play it back.

+Two new classes are introduced in micro:bit V2 for this purpose:

-- ``AudioRecording`` contains its own buffer, it's initialised with a size defined in time, and it's the object type that ``microphone.record()`` returns.
+- The ``AudioRecording`` class holds its own audio data and sampling rate.
+  It is initialised with a size defined in units of time, and it's the object type that the ``microphone.record()`` function returns.
-- ``AudioTrack`` does not hold its own buffer and instead points to a buffer externally created.
-This buffer could be an ``AudioRecording``, or a basic type like a ``bytearray``.
-It's similar to a `memoryview <https://docs.micropython.org/en/v1.9.3/pyboard/reference/speed_python.html#arrays>`_ and it can be used to easily chop a portion of the audio data in the ``AudioRecording`` or to modify its contents.
+- The ``AudioTrack`` class contains its sampling rate, but does not hold its own data.
+It instead points to a buffer externally created, like an ``AudioRecording``, or a basic type like a ``bytearray``.
+  It's similar to a
+  `memoryview <https://docs.micropython.org/en/v1.9.3/pyboard/reference/speed_python.html#arrays>`_
+  and it can be used to easily modify the audio data or chop into portions of different sizes.

 AudioRecording
 --------------

 .. py:class::
-    AudioRecording(duration, rate=7812)
+    AudioRecording(duration, rate=11_000)

     The ``AudioRecording`` object contains audio data and the sampling rate associated to it.

     The size of the internal buffer will depend on the ``rate`` (number of samples per second) and ``duration`` parameters.
+    The larger these values are, the more memory that will be used.

     :param duration: Indicates how many milliseconds of audio this instance can store.